“Quid est veritas?” said Pilate to Jesus.

 There is a standard, and in our hearts we know it.
 But each of us fails to reach the mark.
 We are all sinners.
 The greatest sin is to pridefully look down on our fellow men and consider them our inferiors.
 But for the grace of God, we ourselves will fail.
 Who are we to judge?

 Some people say they love God but dislike and avoid organized Christianity.
 That attitude is understandable.
 The Church, though ordained by God, is also a human institution filled with imperfect people.
 At times, under evil or misguided leadership, it has done terrible things.
 And those calling themselves Christians sometimes commit uncharitable or even heinous acts.
-Yet, based on my own experience, I know that the average Christian congregations is a good and right place to be.
+Yet, based on my own experience, I know that the average Christian congregation is a good and right place to be.
 There you can commune with other believers while worshiping the Lord, seeking His truth, and performing good deeds in His name.
 Look for a church in which God’s word is faithfully taught and where the congregants continually demonstrate the spirit of love and Christian humility.

 The truth is out there, my friends.
 Ask God to help you find it.